-The MailUp platform has 40 custom fields available.
-In addition to the ten default recipient fields, you can customize the remaining 30 fields: they are called Recipient fields.
+The MailUp platform has 40 custom fields available: they are called Recipient fields.
 There are several that are set up by default (and that you can certainly edit), and you can add new ones.

 The recipient fields can be found under Settings > Account settings > Recipient fields

 Use this menu to configure the parameters of existing recipient fields, and to add new ones.

 The page contains five columns with recipient fields data: